 The “out of my bubble” challenge is based on the expertise of many people and organizations.
 I have been inspired by the Difficult Conversations book, the guides prepared by Essential Partners and the podcast I Voted Clinton.
 You voted Trump.
 Let’s talk. from the New York Times.
-If you want to share other inspirational sources, please do
+If you want to share other inspirational sources, please do.

 Platforms and organizations

-a diverse group of social scientists, natural scientists, humanists, who we have come together to advocate for a more intellectually diverse and heterodox academy.
+The Heterodox Academy – a diverse group of social scientists, natural scientists, humanists, who we have come together to advocate for a more intellectually diverse and heterodox academy.
 In November 2017, they launched the Open Mind Platform, a free interactive platform designed to depolarize communities and foster mutual understanding across differences.
 Also, a reat list of books and articles compiled as part of the Open Mind Platform here.
 In clear five steps …

 Better angels – launched in 2016, Better Angels is a bipartisan citizen’s movement to unify our divided nation (US).
 By bringing red and blue Americans together into a working alliance, building new ways to talk to one another, participate together in public life, and influence the direction of the nation.
 Also, a nice guide for “talking across the political divide” here.